-1. Assessment Amounts.
+1. Assessment Amounts

-As a means to promote program integrity, and to ensure that Job Corps students receive the services for which DOL expends public funds, DOL shall assess contractors for liquidated damages for misreporting of student achievement data.
+As a means to promote program integrity, and to ensure that Job Corps students receive the services for which DOL expends public funds, the contractor agrees to pay the amounts specified below as remedies for misreporting of student achievement data.
 The amount of the assessment for each instance of verified misreporting will be based on the following schedule: